luiseloi/dqn_exploration_methods/README.md

 2. Create a new branch for your feature: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request.
+5. Submit a pull request